-St. Francis had a fear and abhorrence of lepers.
+St. Francis of Assisi had a fear and abhorrence of lepers.
 One day, however, he met a man afflicted with leprosy while riding his horse near Assisi.
 Though the sight of the leper filled him with horror and disgust, Francis got off his horse and kissed the leper.
 Then the leper put out his hand, hoping to receive something.
 Out of compassion, Francis gave money to the leper.

 But when Francis mounted his horse again and looked all around, he could not see the leper anywhere.
 It dawned on him that it was Jesus whom he had just kissed.